FAQs for CURRENTLY ENROLLED STUDENTS ONLY

 For more information about each option, go here.

 All students, no matter which option they choose, must submit the SEA Form to the M.S.
 Online Office.
-Submit by fax (310-825-3081) or in email with electronic or scanned signature (), at least two weeks prior of each exam.
+Submit your form via e-mail (with electronic or scanned signature) to , OR fax it to: (310) 825-3081 at least two weeks prior to each exam.

 To download and for more information about the SEA Form, click here